-- To celebrate the success of all Looked After Children. - To ensure the CLA has a named key adult who they are comfortable with, who can advocate for them and is accessible during the school day. - To work closely with school SENDCO to ensure any additional or SEND are quickly identified and therefore appropriately met - To ensure that all staff, both teaching and non-teaching have an understanding of the difficulties and educational disadvantage faced by Looked After and Previously Looked After Children and that staff understand the need for positive systems of support to overcome them.
+- To celebrate the success of all Looked After Children. - To ensure the CIC has a named key adult who they are comfortable with, who can advocate for them and is accessible during the school day. - To work closely with school SENDCO to ensure any additional or SEND are quickly identified and therefore appropriately met. - To ensure that all staff, both teaching and non-teaching, have an understanding of the difficulties and educational disadvantage faced by CIC and PCIC and that staff understand the need for positive systems of support to overcome them.

-- To promote positive relationships for the CLA throughout the school community with those the child will come into contact with.
-Ensuring they understand the effects trauma and attachment has on them and the behaviours they may display because of this. - To inform members of staff of the general educational needs of Looked After and Previously Looked After Children, and to actively promote the involvement of these children in school homework clubs, extra-curricular activities, home reading schemes, school councils, etc. - To act as an advocate for Looked After and Previously Looked After Children. - To develop and monitor systems for liaising with carers, social workers, health professionals and the Durham Virtual School. - To hold a supervisory brief for all Looked After Children, e.g. to ensure all relevant education and care information is available to school staff and carer(s), and that this information is kept up to date.
-It is important to be aware that some children in care do not want all adults or peers to know about their accommodation or care status; this is a sensitive area and should be addressed with caution and respect of the child/young person's wishes. - To monitor the educational progress, attainment, and attendance of Looked After and Previously Looked After Children. - To intervene if there is evidence of individual under-achievement, absence from school or internal truancy.
+- To promote positive relationships for the CIC throughout the school community with those the child will come into contact with.
+Ensuring they understand the effects trauma and attachment has on them and the behaviours they may display because of this. - To inform members of staff of the general educational needs of CIC and PCIC, and to actively promote the involvement of these children in school homework clubs, extracurricular activities, home reading schemes, school councils, etc. - To act as an advocate for CIC and PCIC. - To develop and monitor systems for liaising with carers, social workers, health professionals and the Durham Virtual School. - To hold a supervisory brief for all CIC, e.g. to ensure all relevant education and care information is available to school staff and carer(s), and that this information is kept up to date.
+It is important to be aware that some children in care do not want all adults or peers to know about their accommodation or care status; this is a sensitive area and should be addressed with caution and respect of the child/young person's wishes. - To monitor the educational progress, attainment, and attendance of CIC and PCIC - To intervene if there is evidence of individual under-achievement, absence from school or internal truancy.

-Work with Individual Looked After Children
+Work with Individual Children in Care

 - To help ensure that each pupil has a high-quality Personal Education Plan (the PEP should be initiated by the young person's DT).
 The PEP sets out appropriate targets and support available.
-(Systems are different across Local Authorities). - To consult with the child or young person and ensure they have an appropriate adult who they feel comfortable with, who will attend school events e.g. parents' evenings; sports; drama events to provide support and encouragement.
+(Systems are different across Local Authorities). - To consult with the child or young person and ensure they have an appropriate adult who they feel comfortable with, who will attend school events e.g. parents' evenings; sports; drama events to provide support and encouragement. - Ensure that the Pupil Premium Plus is targeted at improving attainment, supporting achievements and enrichment opportunities.